 Mr David A. Owolabi, M&E Spacialist, RSCA, UNDP office Addis Ababa, Ethiepia who represented the global body stated the importance of the action plan.
-He said it is an offshoot of a regional plan for Africa which aims to strenghten the legal and policy enviroments to reduce HIV/AIDS and tuberculosis impacts on key populations in Africa, targetting aspects like access to justice for key populations, enhancing the implementation of supportive work for the target populations among others.
+He said it is an offshoot of a regional plan for Africa which aims to strenghten the legal and policy environments to reduce HIV/AIDS and tuberculosis impacts on key populations in Africa, targeting aspects like access to justice for key populations, enhancing the implementation of supportive work for the target populations among others.

 Owolabi urged all stakeholders, who included the government Civil societies, NGOs, key populations, to take ownership of the document as well as responsibility for the ‘’next steps in terms of implementation,’’ with the hope of seeing a change in policies and laws in the medium and long term that could support key populations’ access to services.

 He expressed hope that the document would be validated in the near future to ensure that all imputs are reflective of the collective thinking of all participating stakeholders.
 Moreover the validated document would be a reference and a base for further engagements key development partners implementation partners and policy drivers.

 Nguissali Turpin, Programme Manager, ENDA Sante’ Senegal said the activities were just part of the beginning of the process, which will culminate to validation and then implementation.
 He thanked NACA for its coordination role and the UNDP for its support to see the action plan processes.